hans-mayer/blog/_posts/2026-07-23-Update-ZED-X20P-with-Debian-on-piHAT.markdown

 Here I want to show you how to update a ZED-X20P without u-center2.
 This scenario is typically used if the X20P is mounted on a piHAT sitting on a Raspberry Pi running Linux like Debian. <BR>

-In my case I use the pHAT from sparkfun.
+In my case, I'm use the pHAT from sparkfun.
 It is mounted on a Raspberry Pi5 with Debian 13 trixie.
 And of course there is no easy way to run u-center2 directly.
 I found information to connect the Linux box and the Windows box with "ser2net" on Debian and HW VSP (Virtual Serial Port) on Windows part.
-But this didn"t work for me.
+But this didn't work for me.

-Lucy I found a thread at https://portal.u-blox.com/ where someone posted a binary file "ubxfwupdate" which runs perfect on 64-bit ARM platform.
+Luckily, I found a thread at https://portal.u-blox.com/ where someone posted a binary file "ubxfwupdate" which runs perfect on 64-bit ARM platform.

-So I had to download the latest image which is available at the official home page from U-blox: UBX_20_HPG_210_ZED_X20P-01B.512369040097ce18fd3475e71e7c627f.bin
+So I had to download the latest image which is available from the official U-blox website: UBX_20_HPG_210_ZED_X20P-01B.512369040097ce18fd3475e71e7c627f.bin

 Normally I run "gpsd" from the gpsd package.
-Its important to stop this as we need the serial interface for the update.
+It's important to stop this as we need the serial interface for the update.

 <pre>
 systemctl stop gpsd.service
 systemctl stop gpsd.socket
 </pre>

 The next step is also important.
-Set the baudrate for UART1 to the same value as you give as first value for the "-b" option.
+Set the baud rate for UART1 to the same value as the first parameter of the "-b" option.
 In my case it is 460800 bd.
-As I have also the [second interface](/2026/03/09/second-interface-for-u-blox-receiver-on-pi4-and-pi5.html){:target="_blank"} available I could do this easily over the second interface for UART1.
+Since I also have the [second interface](/2026/03/09/second-interface-for-u-blox-receiver-on-pi4-and-pi5.html){:target="_blank"} available I could do this easily over the second interface for UART1.

 ```ubxtool3 -z CFG-UART1-BAUDRATE,460800```